Comparison

 Overview

 Mailchimp is the go-to for email marketing and it does that job well.
 Newsletters, drip campaigns, audience segmentation based on email engagement.
 But Mailchimp has no idea what happens inside your business.
-It doesn't connect to your POS, can't track visit frequency, and has no way to know that a loyal customer just went from weekly visits to nothing.
+It doesn't connect to your Square account, can't track visit frequency, and has no way to know that a loyal customer just went from weekly visits to nothing.
 You can blast everyone on your list with the same promo, but you can't target the specific people who are about to leave.
 That's the gap Regulr fills.

 Email marketing and basic automation